s-victor/TinyPedal/docs/customization.md

 Show estimated tyre lifespan in minutes.

     show_end_stint_remaining
-Show estimated total remaining tyre tread at the of current stint, which helps to determine whether there is enough tread for current or more stints.
+Show estimated total remaining tyre tread at the end of current stint, which helps to determine whether there is enough tread for current or more stints.
+Negative reading indicates that there will not be enough tyre tread remaining at the end of current stint.

+For example, if minimum safe tyre tread is around 10%, then for triple-stint tyre saving, driver should aim for 70% remaining tread for first stint, 40% for second stint, and 10% for third stint.

     warning_threshold_remaining
 Set warning threshold for total remaining tyre in percentage.
 Default is `30` percent.